slurmulon/gig/README.md

 Because the timing needs of each music application are different, `gig` allows you to provide your own custom timers.

-Due to the single-threaded nature of JavaScript, it's usually imperative that you provide `gig` with an alternative timing API that corrects for drift.
+Due to the single-threaded nature of JavaScript, it's often imperative that you provide `gig` with an alternative timing API that corrects for drift.
 Otherwise the track data (and anything depending on this data) will inevitably fall behind the audio.

 #### Interface